kicaj29/aws/readme-core-services.md

 * provides configurable lifecycle data rules (you can transition between *standard* and *infrequent access*)
 * can be network file system that can be attached to multiple instances at the same time
 ![aws-47-s3-efs.png](/images/core-services/aws-47-s3-efs.png)
+* Amazon EC2 instances can access your file system **across AZs, regions, and VPCs**, while on-premises servers can access using AWS Direct Connect or AWS VPN

 ## FSx for Windows File Server
 * fully managed native Windows File system